 - Advocate and solicitor, High Court of Malaya

 - Barrister-at-Law, Lincoln’s Inn

 - Doctor of Philosophy in Law, School of Oriental and African Studies, University of London, United Kingdom

 - LL.M, Queen Mary University of London, United Kingdom

 - Bachelor of Law degree, University of Buckingham, United Kingdom

 - Post-graduate Diploma in Shariah Law and Practice (with Distinction), International Islamic University, Malaysia

 - A Fellow of the Financial Services Institute of Australia (FINSIA)

 - A member of the Chartered Institute of Arbitrators (United Kingdom) and Chartered Institute of Marketing (United Kingdom)

 - Listed in the Panel of Arbitrators, Kuala Lumpur Regional Centre of Arbitration (KLRCA)

-- A Practising Member of the Association of Chartered Islamic Finance Professionals Malaysia (ACIFP)
+- A Practising Member of the Chartered Institute of Islamic Finance Professionals Malaysia (CIIF)

 - Written a chapter entitled “The Effectiveness of the Legal Framework for the Islamic Financial Services” in the book entitled “Surveys on Legal and Shariah Issues in Islamic Financial Services” which was published by Islamic Financial Services Board (IFSB), 2008